 Site Survey

 Prior to installation, we need to know exactly where we will install the device and verify the types and models of all devices so we can program the device properly.
 We need to know if inside wiring is available or if there will be a need to run new cabling.
-Customers can provide this information to us on our site survey form, or an installation partner can go onsite and perform a survey.
+Customers can provide this information to us on our site survey form, or we can go onsite and perform a survey.
 We highly recommend site surveys for all locations.

 Installation